mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ###### Does enabling the feature change any default behavior?

+Yes.
+The kubernetes components (kube-scheduler and kube-controller-manager) will extend the Pod delete requests with the `reason` field.
+The kube-apiserver will store the reason in the pod's `status.reason` field.

+However, the part of the feature responsible for handling of the failed pods is opt-in with `.spec.backoffPolicy`.
 <!--
 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes.
+Using the feature gate is the recommended way.
+When the feature is disabled the terminated pods continue to get the `status.reason` field set.
+However, the Job controller manager will handle pod failures in the default way even if `spec.backoffPolicy` is specified.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime